 Since the emergent #SmartCampus is largely an electrotechnical transformation; and because much of the physical space will evolve with International Code Council consensus documents at its foundation, we continue allocating resources to understanding what incumbent stakeholders have proposed for the 2021 revision of the IECC; linked below.

-Last week some of the electrical proposals were discussed at the IEEE Industrial & Commercial Department’s annual conference in Calagary, Canada.
+Last month some of the electrical proposals were discussed at the IEEE Industrial & Commercial Department’s annual conference in Calagary, Canada.
 Many of the proposals are coordination, harmonization and administrative provisions.
-Some are not and will, wherever adopted, will change the design, construction, operations, maintenance, training and conformity assessment.
+Some are not and will, wherever adopted, will change design, construction, operations, maintenance, training and conformity assessment for power systems in education and healthcare facilities.

 CE108-19 | Data Centers